 Karen is creating a work presentation to introduce her team to a few different concepts.
 She begins by adding in her video slides first.
 Later she will fill in the rest of the presentation around them.
 The first video is about using creative commons licensed material.
 She has already opened a new presentation in PowerPoint and has a video she wishes to insert into her slide.

 Placing the cursor on the small box with the six different choices, she selects the Insert Video icon.

-The insert video window will appear and since Karen knows the video she wants is on YouTube so she searches in the YouTube box.
+The insert video window will appear, and since Karen knows the video she wants is on YouTube, she searches in the YouTube box.
 She searches for Creative Commons and presses the Enter key.
 Her search results appear and she scrolls through to find the video she wants.